gitter-badger/ecs/README.md

 }
 ```

-> Important: All one-frame components will be removed at the end of `systems.Run()` call automatically.
+> Important: All one-frame components with specified type will be removed at position in execution flow where this component was registered with OneFrame() call.

 > Important: Do not forget that if one-frame component contains `marshal-by-reference` typed fields - this component should implements `IEcsAutoReset` interface.